opensafely-core/ehrql/docs/dummy-data.md

 realistic age distributions or correlations between certain variables.

 !!! note "Generating a dummy dataset"
-    In future, we plan to allow Data Builder to generate suitable dummy data directly from a dataset definition, but for now you must generate your own dummy data and commit it to your git repository along with your code.
+    In future, we plan to allow ehrQL to generate suitable dummy data directly from a dataset definition, but for now you must generate your own dummy data and commit it to your git repository along with your code.